aawajjoshi/Tableau-Group-7-/README.md

 ## About our dataset

 Our historical dataset concerns Olympic athletes and medal results spanning twelve decades, specifically from 1896 Olympics in Athens to the 2016 Olympics in Rio de Janeiro.
-A unanimous decision was made by the team to divide the huge Excel sheet into three smaller sheets in order to showcase Tableau's 'Union' and 'Join' features.
+A unanimous decision was made by the team to divide the huge Excel sheet into three smaller sheets in order to showcase Tableau's **Union** and **Join** features.

 ## Link to our dataset